 P R A C T I C E

 Having been through the wringer with anxiety and the resulting physical stuff, I now consider my practices to be necessary non-negotiables in my life, but this certainly didn’t happen over night.
 The fact is – I came to my practices by way of desperation – .
 I started each practice because of and despite feeling uncomfortable, trusting that if I showed up and stuck it out, the discomfort would slowly fade away to be replaced by wellness or growth.
 This has been my experience, and it’s not easy, but it is absolutely worth it.

 “Spiritual practice is not just sitting and meditating.
 Practice is looking, thinking, touching, drinking, eating and talking.
 Every act, every breath, and every step can be practice and can help us to become more ourselves.” -Thich Nhat Hanh

 Some of the practices that will be presented here are beautiful, ancient practices that people have been doing forever.
 Some of them are mostly just common sense things that help me in my everyday life to be more conscious of the choices I’m making that affect how I feel emotionally and physically.
-When committed to, these practices have the power to be life changing, and that’s no exaggeration!
+When committed to, these practices have the power to be life changing.

 Other lovely practices to come. . .